cmcooling/Connect-4-Game/README.md

 * How can I detect when going in a particular column will allow my opponent to gon in the same column and make a winning move?
 * If there are no opportunities or threats of an immediate victories, how can I best progress toward a victory state, or hinder my opponent?

-If you're new to programming, don't worry about making your solution perfect.
+Particularly if you're new to programming, don't worry about making your solution perfect.
 Focus on code which is going to be simple to implement but have a high impact on the performance of your strategy.